 "Survivance, in my use of the world, means a native sense of presence, the motion of sovereignty and the will to resist dominance.
 Survivance is not just survival but also resistance, not heroic or tragic, but the tease of tradition, and my sense of survivance outwits dominance and victory.
 Survival is a response; survivance is a standpoint, a worldview and presence.
 Yes, there is a sense of dependency in the meaning of the word survival, a dependency on the cause of some action[…] My stories are bout survivance not victimry.
 So survivance is resistance and hermeneutics."
 (Lee and Vizenor 1999, 93 )

 Some of the memorable advice Vizenor gave me were along the lines of, find a historical presence or experience and use it to fill in a contemporary absence, make it a story that conveys what you are trying to say and always be willing to go where everyone else is not willing to go.
 This has always been challenging to do, since I feel like my upbringing is tied very close to land and cultural practice, which provides much story, experiences and historical presence.
 However, for me personally I feel that much of my Indigenous land based practice is very private, my late Grandmother Mary Scribe always conveyed that their are some things too sacred to talk about publicly, so I keep many of my personal experiences with my land based practice very private and do my best not to boast about it publicly or plaster it onto social media.
-So in recent years I had to find stories and Indigenous presence that I can refer to publicly.
+In recent years I had to find stories and Indigenous presence that I can refer to publicly.
 This is one of those stories, a story about archery as a personal practice of resurgence, resistance, and survivance.
 I must also emphasis that I am in no way an expert archer or pretend to be one.

 While doing my undergraduate degree I became close friends with a man who I now call my brother, Daryl Lucero from Isleta Pueblo, New Mexico.
 We became close friends and ultimately roommates for the majority of my time as an undergraduate.
 One day Daryl brought a recurve bow to our shared home, a contemporary recurve bow, which we decided to take out to the high desert and shoot.
 I fell in love with archery as a personal practice since then.
 Daryl’s people still revere and maintain the presence of the bow in their traditional and personal lives, which got me personally thinking about how my people, the Plains Cree’s lost touch with our personal practice of archery and realized that it was something I personally wanted to change in my own life.
 Traditionally, our archery was a main part of our personal lives, we were proficient in the use of the bow as a tool of hunting and warfare.
 Today, as a full time PhD Student I only ever shoot my bow when I feel the need to and am in no way proficient enough to call my self a bow hunter or even an archer.
 However, the admiration I have for shooting the bow is very deep and it is a source of relaxation and personal reflection.
 I practice archery with the knowledge that our ancestors knew their archery inside and out and that many indigenous peoples today still maintain their bow culture and cosmology, I always concentrated on the fact that indigenous archery is often based in accessible tools and is very practical and pragmatic and in all reality is still highly effective.

 I became busy with school and decided to put out the prayer to make enough or at least save enough money to obtain a new recurve bow, which is a challenging thing to do as a PhD Student.
 This has lead me to realize how expensive current forms archery is, when it doesn't have to be.
 My brother Daryl and I are of the school of thought that informs us to not get too carried away with a dependency on contemporary technology and practices, if there is a solution or tool that is too convenient or requires extensive training and experience, step it down a notch to something more pragmatic.
-This basically means resorting to a Do -It-Yourself mentality, which is far more challenging then to simply higher someone or making hundred dollar purchases.
+This basically means resorting to a Do-It-Yourself mentality, which is far more challenging then to simply higher someone or making hundred dollar purchases.
 It requires dedication to learning and figuring things out, initiating the process and along the way asking help from people who know their craft and are willing to help.
 I combined this personal philosophy with what Taiaiake Alfred stated in his book Peace, Power and Righteousness,

 The larger process of regeneration, as with the outwardly focused process of decolonization, also begins with the self.
 It is a self- conscious kind of traditionalism that is the central process in the ‘reconstruction of traditional communities’ based on the original teachings and orienting values of Indigenous peoples (Alfred 1999, 81).